zynbahmed/u2_lessons_google_oauth_with_starter_code/README.md

 ## 5. Associating Movies and Performers

-Now that we've refactored the `cast` property in `movieSchema`, we're ready to implement the M:M relationship between _movies_ and _performers_.

-But first, a quick refactor...

 ### 👉 You Do - Redirect to Movie `show` Functionality <small>(1 min)</small>

 Currently, when a new movie is created the user is being redirected to the movies' `index` functionality...